Grounds of Challenge Under Section 34 | Arbitration

 2. Morality- For this, the Supreme Court referred to Section 23 of the Indian Contract Act, 1872

 iii.)
-Patent Illegality as appearing in Section 34(2A) means patent illegality appearing on the fact of the award which refers to such illegality that goes to the root of the matter but which does not amount to mere erroneous application of the law.
+Patent Illegality as appearing in Section 34(2A) means patent illegality appearing on the face of the award which refers to such illegality that goes to the root of the matter but which does not amount to mere erroneous application of the law.
 Re-appreciation of evidence which is what an appellate court is permitted to do, cannot be permitted under the ground of patent illegality appearing on the face of the award.

 iv.)
-A decision which is perverse or so irrational that no reasonable person would have arrived at, would amount to patent illegality appearing on the face of the award.
-This includes-
+A decision which is perverse or so irrational that no reasonable person would have arrived at, would amount to a decision being perverse and this includes-

 1. A finding based on no evidence at all